suresh-pokharel/chatbox/README.md

 # chatbox
-A simple chat box using socket io and node js
+A chat box using socket io and node js

 INSTALLATION